eda-ricercatore/admin-notes/skill-set/higher-end-roles/comp-x-sw-dev.md

 Skill set for software development for parallel programming, especially on heterogeneous computing platforms (e.g., heterogeneous computer system architectures that support multiple instruction set architectures, ISAs, including ISAs for domain-specific computing) and high-performance computing (HPC):
++ Published papers (e.g. in Supercomputing, IPDPS, or PPOPP) and/or open-source code that demonstrate your skills in writing fast code.
++ Familiarity with GPU computing (CUDA, OpenCL) is preferred
 + skill set:
 	- Multi-GPU software development engineer
 	- Design, develop and debug multi-GPU drivers and software